Godwords Amedome

-Godwords Amedome (born 7 October 2002) is a Ghanaian professional footballer who plays as a right-back for MFK Snina.
+Godwords Amedome (born 7 October 2002) is a Ghanaian professional footballer who plays as a right-back for MŠK Žilina Africa.

 Career

 MTK Budapest

-In January, he arrived for a trial with MTK Budapest, and on 16 February 2021, the club announced his transfer from MŠK Žilina Africa.
+In January 2021, he arrived for a trial with MTK Budapest, and on 16 February 2021, the club announced his transfer from MŠK Žilina Africa.
+He first joined the U19 team.
 In the summer of 2022, he travelled with the first team to a training camp in Slovenia.
-He made his debut at MTK as a substitute against Diósgyőr on 9 September 2022.
+He made his debut for MTK as a substitute against Diósgyőr on 9 September 2022.
 He scored his first goal in the Hungarian Cup against Felsőzsolca.

-Nyíregyháza Spartacus
+Loan to Nyíregyháza Spartacus

 On 26 January 2022, MTK loaned him to Nyíregyháza in the hope of more playing opportunities for the rest of the 2021–22 season.
-Four days later, he made his debut for the team in a league match against Tiszakécske, coming on as a substitute for Gábor Jánvári in the 86th minute.
-He played a total of 9 games for Nyíregyháza.
+He made his debut four days later in a league match against Tiszakécske, replacing Gábor Jánvári in the 86th minute.
+During his loan spell, he made a total of nine appearances.